neumyor/traj-dist/README.md

 **trajectory_distance** is a Python module for computing distances between 2D-trajectory objects.
 It is implemented in Cython.

+> 🎉 **This version has fixed some installation issues.** Since the original author is no longer maintaining it, everyone is welcome to submit issues in this repository and discuss together. 🤝

 ## Description

 9 distances between trajectories are available in the **trajectory_distance**  package.